-(Non-residents pay the same fee as that charged Alabama residents in the applicant's state of residence - except for reciprocal state Mississippi.)
+(Nonresidents pay the same fee as that charged Alabama residents in the applicant's state of residence, except for the reciprocal state of Mississippi.)

 Set by regulation/prohibited in permanently closed areas and designated exclusive bait areas.

 Prohibited in areas closed to commercial shrimping and permanently closed areas.
 Shrimping is allowed throughout the year in designated exclusive bait areas from 4:00 a.m. until 10:00 p.m.